ro-afonso/fake-news-pt-eu/README.md

   14. Follow the instructions on the terminal to create your certificate.
 Once finished, run the following command to check if the certificate was created successfully:
       * `sudo certbot certificates`
   15. The certificate is only valid for 90 days, but it can be renewed.
 Start by running `sudo yum install cronie`
-  16. Open the editor with vim by running `sudo crontab -e`
+  16. Open the editor with Vim by running `sudo crontab -e`
   17. Type "i" to enter "insert mode" and paste the following command:
       * `0 */12 * * * certbot renew --quiet --post-hook "docker restart fake-news-cont"`
       * This cron job runs every day at midday and midnight to renew the certificate if its expiration date is close.
 The Docker container is then restarted automatically to apply the new certificate